Flevum

 Flevum was a castrum and port of the Romans in Frisia (actual northern Netherlands), built when emperor Augustus wanted to conquer the German populated territories between the Rhine river and the Elbe river.

 History

-Two Roman fortifications (usually called Flevum I and Flevum II) have been discovered at the mouth of actual North Sea Canal: the first was initially a small marching camp made by Tiberius (similar to the nearby Ermelo fortification built in 4 AD), and later enlarged to be a castrum and a port by Germanicus around 14 AD.
+Two Roman fortifications (usually called Flevum I and Flevum II) have been discovered at the mouth of modern North Sea Canal: the first was initially a small marching camp made by Tiberius (similar to the nearby Ermelo fortification built in 4 AD), and later enlarged to be a castrum and a port by Germanicus around 14 AD.
 The second was built by Caligula in 40 AD, 2 km to the northwest of the first.
 Both the fortifications were inside the western area of Magna Germania that was the short-lived Germania Inferior.